aws-samples/no-tears-cluster/USER_GUIDE.md

 Additional COVID19 related datasets are available on the [AWS Data-Exchange](https://aws.amazon.com/data-exchange/covid-19/).

-The HPC Environment also has tools to **pull** data from the Internet (e.g., `scp`, `ftp`, `wget`, etc. from the `covid-cluster` Master node).
+The HPC Environment also has tools to **pull** data from the Internet (e.g., `scp`, `ftp`, `wget`, etc. from the `hpc-cluster` Master node).
 Direct connections from the Internet (i.e., your home workstation) to the HPC environment are restricted.

-If pulling the data is not an option, then you can push data into `covid-cluster` via an S3 Bucket as intermediary.
+If pulling the data is not an option, then you can push data into `hpc-cluster` via an S3 Bucket as intermediary.
 Your HPC Environment has an S3 bucket ready to use named something like `s3://aws-hpc-quickstart-datarepositoryXXXXXXX-XXXXXXXXX`, where XXXXXXX-XXXXXXXXX is specific to your environment.
-Run ```aws s3 ls``` within the `covid-cluster` environment to identify your bucket name.
+Run ```aws s3 ls``` within the `hpc-cluster` environment to identify your bucket name.

 For help installing and activating the AWS CLI in your own environment, see [this guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 You will also need to [create an Access key-pair](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the CLI.